Course prerequisites are strictly enforced. A complete list is available in 267 Stuzin.

 Credits: 2; can be repeated with change in content up to 6 credits.

-Presents techniques for outstanding presentation and public speaking skills.
-Includes a significant service learning component whereby students apply presentation techniques developed in the classroom via business-oriented instruction in the K-12 school system.
+This course presents techniques for outstanding presentation and public speaking skills.
+The course includes a significant service learning component whereby students apply presentation techniques developed in the classroom via business-oriented instruction in the K-12 school system.